MassimoL/sprint_7/README.md

 # Star Wars Universe Explorer

-"This web application, generated with [Angular CLI](https://github.com/angular/angular-cli), project is crafted to delve into the expansive Star Wars universe.
+"This web application, generated with [Angular CLI](https://github.com/angular/angular-cli), is crafted to delve into the expansive Star Wars universe.
 Users can seamlessly search and access comprehensive details on starships, pilots, and films from the Star Wars saga."

 ## Features